Wildlife encounters

 Standing on the banks of the Mara River during crossing season is an experience that changes you.
 The air is thick with dust and tension as thousands of wildebeest gather on the riverbank, their collective anxiety palpable.
 They know what awaits them in the murky waters below—massive Nile crocodiles that have been waiting patiently for this annual feast.

 The crossing itself is pure chaos and beauty intertwined.
 One brave wildebeest finally takes the plunge, and suddenly thousands follow in a thunderous cascade of hooves and spray.
-Some make it across safely, others become part of the river's ecosystem.
-It's brutal and beautiful, heartbreaking and life-affirming all at once.
+Some make it across safely, while others are swept away by the current or fall victim to the crocodiles.